By using this site, you agree to our Terms of Use. This post may contain affiliate links. Read our disclosure policy.

 - Variation, make it bigger!
 Connect a couple more tubes together!

-More fun ways to keep the kids engaged and having fun at home.
+More fun ways to keep the kids engaged and setting up a fun indoor activity from our online parenting friends:

 10 Minute to Win it Games